ready-steady/adapt/algorithm/local/README.md

-# Hierarchical Interpolation with Global Adaptation
+# Interpolation with Global Adaptation

 The package provides an algorithm for hierarchical interpolation with local adaptation.